fru-io/docs-live/docs/cicd-integration.md

 Run `ddev-live delete site --help` for details on removing the build from DDEV-Live when you are finished.

 ### What next?
 We’d love to help you be successful with DDEV-Live.
-Read the [FAQs](https://dash.ddev.com/docs/faqs/) and if you have any additional questions, email our [Support team](mailto:support@ddev.com).
+Please visit our [Help & Support page](https://docs.ddev.com/support/).

 What do you think?
 Send us your feedback about DDEV-Live using the [Feedback form](https://dash.ddev.com/feedback/).